 select courses and design their Master's Project in consultation with a faculty

-advisor.
+adviser.
 Each student develops a program of study that best builds the skills,

 knowledge and expertise that the student desires for personal, intellectual and